Travel guide

 What is the best eSIM for Brazil?

-The best eSIM for Brazil is one that relies on the networks with the most coverage in the country (Vivo and Claro), gives you enough GB for your stay, and activates in 1 minute without needing to find a local store.
-For most travelers, a data plan activated before the trip is the most convenient and cost-effective option.
+The best eSIM for Brazil is one that relies on the networks with the most coverage in the country (Vivo and Claro), gives you enough GB for your days, and activates before landing, without having to search for a local store or queue with your passport in hand.
+For most travelers, a data plan with pre-trip activation is the most convenient option and, in the long run, the most cost-effective: you don't pay roaming from your usual operator or waste hours on the first day looking for a local SIM card.

 Mejor eSIM para Brasil en 2026: comparativa y guía para elegir